phcp-tech/module-template-golang/README.md

-# go-module-template
+# golang-module-template
-A code template for go module
+A code template for golang module